Victoria Sponge Cake, An English Tradition

 - Bake for 30-35 minutes or until a skewer inserted into the middle comes out clean.

-- Let them cool in the pans for a few minutes, then turn them out to cool completely on a wire rack.
+- Next, let them cool in the pans for a few minutes, then turn them out to cool completely on a wire rack.

-- After the cakes are cool spread the jam and whipped cream on one half of the cake and then place the other half on top.
+- Spread the jam and whipped cream on one half of the cake and then place the other half on top.

 - Dust the top with powdered sugar for a simple cake or dress it up with whipped cream and fruit for decoration.